claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Authors/Claysicle.md

 ## Fun Facts

-- My username is a portmanteau of ‘Clayton’ and ‘Sickler’, which is my real name.
+- My username is a portmanteau of *Clayton* and *Sickler*, which is my real name that I was given upon my birth.
+Why don’t I just use that as my name here?
+Great question!
+Anyway…
-- I probably overuse alliteration, but I like it too much to stop.
 - I like the videogame Factorio.
 I’ll be going on 600 in-game hours very soon, and I regret none of them.
+- I probably overuse alliteration, but I like it too much to stop.
 - If you bring this website up to me irl I will either be happy to talk about it or I will be tempted to commit a large variety of crimes against you.
 Results may vary.

 ## Index of Works